Producing real change: key highlights of our 2024 results

 Since the beginning of 2024, we’ve achieved some wins.

-In 2024, Privacy International continued to produce real change by challenging governments and corporations that use data and technology to exploit us.
+In 2024, Privacy International (PI) continued to produce real change by challenging governments and corporations that use data and technology to exploit us.

 Take a look below for a quick overview of the results we produced or contributed towards, by season.